Dryer Not Heating Up? Here’s What to Do

 - A complex electrical or gas issue

-We recommend consulting an expert for these problems.
+We recommend consulting an expert on these problems.
 (Keep reading for recommendations.)

 Dryer Not Heating Still, Even After Troubleshooting?
 Call the Experts